 Richmond School of Painting established in 2006 by Guy Shoham.
-Melissa Kime teaches at the school on Tuesdays, and Martin Kerrison teaches on Thursdays.
-We are all practicing artists who deal with colour, paint, figuration and abstraction.
-We hold qualifications in Fine Art, and have been teaching adults and children for many years.
+Guy is a practicing artist who deal with colour, paint, figuration and abstraction.
+Guy hold qualifications in Fine Art, and have been teaching adults since 1998.

 I am not sure if I can draw.
 Can you advise me?